GaitLab Coach | Run Pain-Free

 Roughly half of all recreational runners sustain at least one injury every year (Sports Med Open, 2023) — and the dominant cause is overuse from habitual movement patterns, not training volume alone.
 A runner with knee pain doesn't need the same advice as a runner with Achilles issues.
 GaitLab Coach knows the difference.

 Before you record, tap the body-area selector to flag your injury — knee, hip, shin, ankle, or foot.
-Your GaitLab Injury Coach connects the dots: your video analysis then targets the specific biomechanical causes of your pain.
+GaitLab Coach connects the dots: your video analysis then targets the specific biomechanical causes of your pain.
 Not generic tips — findings grounded in your actual video frames.

 Every Analysis Includes